Supportive Oligonucleotide Technique (SOT)

 Complete Medical and Lifestyle History

 Your Doctor will take a complete history, gathering details regarding your current and past health concerns, lifestyle, as well as current supplements and medications.
+You will also discuss if you are already working with a primary care provider and are only looking for assistance with SOT.

 Within your first visit, your Doctor may perform a physical exam.
 This may include basic vitals, applied kinesiology, or inspection and palpation of specific areas of concern.